urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 for the dotket expression which initiated the scry.
 In some cases you may want that, but in other cases you may not, so instead you could wrap the data inside the `vase` in a `unit` and have _that_ be null instead.
-It all depends on the needs of your particular application.
+It all depends on the needs of your particular application and its clients.

 ## Example